 Ruhee Neog is the Director of the Institute of Peace and Conflict Studies (IPCS) in India, and Managing the Atom & International Security Research Fellow at the Belfer Center, Harvard Kennedy School, in the United States.

-Disclaimer: The views expressed in this report do not necessarily reflect the position of the Asia-Pacific Leadership Network or any of its members.
+Disclaimer: The views expressed in this commentary do not necessarily reflect the position of the Asia-Pacific Leadership Network or any of its members.

 Image: A view of the Brahmos Pavillion, at the 2016 Asian Defence and Security (ADAS) Trade Show at the World Trade Center in Pasay, Metro Manila.
 The display is promoting a Brahmos sea-based missile system.
 The missile involved in the incident described in this commentary was reportedly a land-based system.
 Wikimedia Commons.